-What are the benefits cyber security risk management assessments?
+What are the benefits of cyber security risk management assessments?

 Why you need to establish the right information security risk strategy.

 Managing risk is part of every business.
-Risk is a major part of having a balanced business strategy, as it can help organizations reach new levels of success.
+A risk is a major part of having a balanced business strategy, as it can help organizations reach new levels of success.
 A modern comprehensive risk management strategy includes a solid cyber security component.
-Technology advances means that cyber security continues to be a business focus that requires serious attention.
+Technology advances mean that cyber security continues to be a business focus that requires serious attention.

 1. Better business reputation

 Whether you work with clients or sell to customers, it’s important to keep their best interests in mind.
 One of the best ways to establish trust and build your business is to ensure that their data is protected.
 Data breaches continue to threaten businesses, costing them customers and profits, and make the news in a negative way.
 Organizations that proactively prioritize their information security and customer data tend to do more business, have more loyal clients, and experience more long-term success.

 Data breaches can lead to lost profits from fewer customers, as well as from fines and lawsuits.
 Cyber security threats, like DDoS attacks, can shut down company websites and prevent traffic from engaging with your site and making the online purchase.
 Lax cyber security is a truly expensive endeavor.
 Businesses that have a cyber security risk management strategy do spend company resources – such as employee labor and money on software solutions – but this is an investment in the future of the company.
 Better security measures can help businesses ensure that they minimize the risk of unexpected profit losses.

 3. Competitive advantage

 Cyber security can encompass all branches of the business – in addition to protecting customer and employee data, cyber security measures protect proprietary information that can help businesses get ahead.
 The proper cyber security risk management strategy includes ensuring proper permissions get granted to employees so that the right teams have access to the right data.
 Plus it helps keep private business information from being leaked to other businesses or competitors.